LEAD Frequently Asked Questions

 - How do I fill LEAD credits?

-There are several different kinds of LEAD credits: Leadership Outcomes (LO's), In-Depth LO credits, Competency credits (Foundations of Leadership, Personal Development, Organizational Development), Participation credits, Experiential Leadership credits, and the Capstone Experience credit.
+There are several different kinds of LEAD credits: Leadership Outcomes (LO's), Competency credits (Foundations of Leadership, Personal Development, Organizational Development), Participation credits, Experiential Leadership credits, and the Capstone Experience credit.
 Each of these credits can be filled differently.

 -Leadership Outcome and Competency credits- you can fill these credits by attending programs on campus that offer these LEAD credits.

 -Experiential Leadership credits- see answer to question 3.

 -Capstone Experience credit- this credit can only be filled by attending the Capstone Experience program offered once a year on campus in the spring.